lynn-mercier/routine-design/nodejs/README.md

 Creates a new [`LocalStorage`](./src/local-storage/README.md), which provides tools for writing local files.

+### createComponentWorkshop(renderDirectory, gcpProjectId, storageBucketName)

+Creates a new [`ComponentWorkshop`](./src/component-workshop/README.md), which connects a directory of components to a storage bucket of screenshots.

 ### createWebPage(browser, port, path)

 Creates a new `WebPage`, which interact with a local Web page.